 How to apply for a verge permit

-To obtain a Resident Verge Permit you must reside in the Orange Area, in a single residential property (this does not apply to multi storey properties and unit complexes) and your vehicle must be registered to your address.
+To obtain a 2017 Australia Day parking permit application form you must reside in the Orange Area, in a single residential property (this does not apply to multi storey properties and unit complexes) and your vehicle must be registered to your address.
 If your vehicle is not registered to your address (e.g. people driving a work car), please provide proof that links your vehicle to your address (e.g. letter from employer).

 A copy of your vehicle’s registration (showing current address or provide additional proof – see above) must be forwarded along with the completed permit application form: